microfarad-de/smart-pump/README.md

 ## Calibration Procedure

 Enter the calibration mode by long-pressing the button during 5 seconds.
-Make sure that the pump is immersed in water and the output hose ins not obstructued.
+Make sure that the pump is immersed in water and the output hose is not obstructued.
 The pump will start and the LED will blink evenly with a 1 second period to indicate the pumping current calibration.

 Long-press the button during 1 second to store the current value for the regular pumping operation.
 The LED blinking period will decrease to 0.5 seconds to indicate the full tank current calibration.